moorepants/DynamicistToolKit/README.rst

 DynamicistToolKit
 =================

-This is a collection of Python modules and tools that are helpful for a dynamicist.
-Right not is basically a place I throw general tools that I need use of in the other software I write.
+This is a collection of Python modules which contain tools that are helpful for a dynamicist.
+Right now it is basically a place I place general tools that don't necessarily need a distribution of their own.

 Modules
 =======